algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 }
 ```

-This is almost as high as it can get — only computing the minimum itself works at around 24-25 GFLOPS.
+This is almost as high as it can get as just computing the minimum itself works at around 24-25 GFLOPS.

 The only problem of all these branch-happy SIMD implementations is that they rely on the minimum being updated very infrequently.
 This is true for random input distributions, but not in the worst case.
-If we fill the array with the decreasing numbers, the performance of the last implementation drops to about 2.7 GFLOPS — almost 10 times as slow (although still faster than the scalar code because we only calculate the minimum on each block).
+If we fill the array with a sequence of decreasing numbers, the performance of the last implementation drops to about 2.7 GFLOPS — almost 10 times as slow (although still faster than the scalar code because we only calculate the minimum on each block).

-One way to fix this is to do the same thing that the quicksort-like randomized algorithms do: just randomize the input yourself and iterate over the array in random order.
+One way to fix this is to do the same thing that the quicksort-like randomized algorithms do: just shuffle the input yourself and iterate over the array in random order.
 This lets you avoid this worst-case penalty, but it is tricky to implement due to RNG- and [memory](/hpc/cpu-cache/prefetching)-related issues.
 There is a simpler solution.

 ### Find the Minimum, Then Find the Index